Robert F. Krueger

 Robert Frank Krueger is Hathaway Distinguished Professor of Clinical Psychology and Distinguished McKnight University Professor in the Department of Psychology at the University of Minnesota.
-Robert attended the University of Wisconsin-Madison and completed his clinical internship at Brown University.
 He is known for his research on personality psychology, clinical psychology, quantitative psychology, developmental psychology, personality disorders, behavioral genetics, and psychopathology.
+He is the co-editor-in-chief of the Journal of Personality Disorders.

 According to Krueger, the goal of his work is to "reduce the burden these problems place on society by working to understand why some people experience psychopathology, while others remain resilient."

-Krueger primarily studies the comorbidity between personality disorders and anxiety, as well as twins, heritability, personality development, conduct disorder, and antisocial personality disorder.
-He is the co-editor-in-chief of the Journal of Personality Disorders.
-He received the American Psychological Association's Award for Distinguished Scientific Early Career Contributions to Psychology in 2005.
-Krueger helped work on the section III diagnostic criteria of the Personality and Personality Disorders in the DSM-5.
+Krueger received the American Psychological Association's Award for Distinguished Scientific Early Career Contributions to Psychology in 2005.
+Krueger was part of the DSM-5 Personality and Personality Disorders Work Group, which developed the Alternative DSM-5 Model for Personality Disorders.
 He is also one of the highest cited researchers according to the Web of Science.

+Robert attended the University of Wisconsin-Madison and completed his clinical internship at Brown University.